Anything is possible.

 “How likely” is a probability, a chance.
-Rather than being absolutely yes or absolutely no, the answer lies somewhere in between.
+Rather than being absolute yes or absolute no, the answer lies somewhere in between.

 And that’s where things get messy.

-How likely it is that you’ve been hacked depends on factors such as your situation, the clues that have that led you to raise the question, your personal security measures, your own common sense, the services you use, the hardware you use, and the security involved in each.
+How likely it is you’ve been hacked depends on things like your situation, the clues leading you to raise the question, your personal security measures, your own common sense, the services you use, the hardware you use, and the security involved in each.
 Even with the best security, it’s unlikely, but still possible, that you could be hacked.

-How likely it is that you may be able to recover a ten-year-old email depends on things like your email provider, how they back up, whether or not you backed up, what email program you use, how it’s configured, and even whether or not you have a court order in hand to force recovery of information.
-If the stars all align, it’s possible, but generally unlikely.
+How likely it is that you can recover a ten-year-old email depends on things like your email provider, how they back up, whether or not you backed up, what email program you use, how it’s configured, and even whether or not you have a court order in hand to force recovery of information.
+If the stars all align, it’s possible, but generally very unlikely.